ShreyasJothish/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 where
     m - number of items in names1_list n - number of items in names2_list

+**Stretch goal**
+Based on solution in stretch goal to use only arrays, the solution is optimized to sort both the name arrays before comparison.
+With this overall runtime compexity for finding duplicates is reduced to O(n).

 8. What is the space complexity of your optimized code in `names.py`?